Dual Credit Program

 What does it cost to take dual credit courses?

-- In the State of New Mexico, dual credit enrollment, registration, and class fees are waived by Diné College (post-secondary institution) but upon successfully completing the course(s), Diné College is reimbursed half of the total costs for each student.
+- In the State of New Mexico, dual credit enrollment, registration, and class fees are waived by Diné College (post-secondary institution) but upon successfully completing the course(s), Diné College is reimbursed the tuition for each student.

 How do I enroll and register for Dual Credit classes at Diné College?

-If you are a junior or senior or will be the semester you wish to take the course, see your high school counselor to verify you have passed all sections of the Accuplacer or equivalent testing.
+If you are a high school student or will be the semester you wish to take the course, see your high school counselor to verify you have passed all sections of the Accuplacer or equivalent testing.
 If you have a 2.0 or above or you have Guidance Counselor/Principal approval you are eligible to apply for admission to Diné College.
 The Dual Credit Student Protocol outlines the college admission, registration, testing requirements, and procedures necessary to participate.
 A copy of the handbook is available from this website.

 What is difference between dual credit and concurrent enrollment?

-The dual credit program is for high school juniors and seniors who want to earn college credits while in high school.
+The dual credit program is for high school students who want to earn college credits while in high school.
 Dual credit courses enable a student to earn both college and high school credit at the same time.
 Concurrent enrollment enables a student to enroll in a college course for college credit only.

 What are the positive outcomes of Dual Credit?